ngagecontent/ngagecontent.com/_posts/2015-10-20-better-blogging-through-better-images.md

 layout: post
 title: Better blogging through better images&#58; finding stock photos for your blog
-keyword: sourcing images for your blog
+keyword: finding images for your blog
 date: 2015-10-22 12:00:00
 teaser: The application of the "picture's worth a thousand words" mantra is seemingly endless for your business blog.
 image: https://s3-us-west-2.amazonaws.com/ngage-website-images/blog/post-images/better-blogging-through-better-images.jpg
 author: matt_bixenstine
 comments: true
 shortUrl: http://buff.ly/1j5nhOj
+tags:
+ - blog-production

 ---

 There're two ways we can go about this.

 I can tell you about a serene wilderness retreat tucked into the foothills of Ohio Appalachia.
 An arched stone bridge is perched above a waterfall cascading through a gorge into an aqua pool of tranquility as specs of colorful fall foliage surround jagged rock ledges.

 Or you can simply admire the above image, letting your own mind paint a description that's as vivid as it is original.

 Like a waterfall's gush, the application of the "picture's worth a thousand words" mantra is seemingly endless when it comes to your business blog.
 A [visually-stimulating content marketing campaign](/2015/09/17/7-best-practices-for-your-business-blog/) captivates your target audience, caters to their strongest sensory receptors, incites emotion and prompts buyer action in a manner that's unparalleled by standalone text.

 When you embark upon consuming a piece of text that's void of images, the task of reading feels overwhelming.
 The authoring content marketer has done you a disservice, and you're likely inclined to gloss over the text or skip reading altogether.